Machine Learning for Correlations of Electromagnetic Properties in Ab Initio Calculations: Observable Transcoder Networks

 \subsection{Uncertainty Propagation}

 In order to obtain meaningful predictions for the E2 moment we need to account for different sources of uncertainty, in particular, the uncertainty of the energy and radius inputs as well as the network uncertainty of the OTN.
 In analogy to the FSPN network uncertainty, we can account for the latter by training a total of 100 OTNs with different random initializations of the network parameters. \Cref{fig:uncertainty_propagation} illustrates how the prediction from a single OTN shown in red gets replaced by the orange histogram that now includes predictions from 100 OTNs.
+The small size of the extracted OTN uncertainty is an indication that the networks can successfully account for the minor extrapolation in the energy direction.
 We further need to consider the uncertainties for energy and radius from which the E2 moment is predicted.
 These uncertainties are encoded in the histograms of predictions obtained from the FSPN approach.

-By sampling these distributions a total of 10,000 times, each yielding a pair of randomly selected energy and radius, and evaluating the 100 OTNs with all of these samples the uncertainties can be propagated to the E2 moment.
-The resulting histogram shown in green and now includes all sources of uncertainty on the many-body level.
+By sampling these distributions a total of 10\,000 times, each yielding a pair of randomly selected energy and radius, and evaluating the 100 OTNs with all of these samples the uncertainties can be propagated to the E2 moment.
+The resulting histogram shown in green now includes all sources of uncertainty on the many-body level.
 The FSPN predictions of the radius are by far the dominant source of uncertainties for the E2 moment, while the OTN uncertainty is negligibly small in comparison.
 This is consistent with the strong correlation between the two observables and, therefore, the precision of the OTN predictions is ultimately limited by the precision of the FSPN predictions for the radius.